 Thirty years later, Eoin Lees and Nick Eyre, two of the team that prepared the presentation, have revisited the original assessment.
 They compare the mitigation potential identified then with what we actually achieved by 2019.

-2 were identified, which, if implemented, would reduce emissions from a ‘business as usual’ 2020 projection of 770 Mt CO 2 to 293 Mt CO 2, 50% below the actual 1988 level.
-In practice, actual emissions in 2019 (the last pre-covid year) were 352 Mt CO 2.
+In the 1989 paper, emissions reductions totalling 477 Mt CO2 were identified, which, if implemented, would reduce emissions from a ‘business as usual’ 2020 projection of 770 Mt CO2 to 293 Mt CO2, 50% below the actual 1988 level.
+In practice, actual emissions in 2019 (the last pre-covid year) were 352 Mt CO2.
 The comparison between projected potential and outcome achieved is shown below.